Our volunteers

 “I’d urge anyone else who is considering volunteering to go for it – you won’t look back!”

-Jane volunteers at the Pear Tree Centre and Dee’s Den, and says she thoroughly enjoys her role.
+Jo started volunteering at the Pear Tree Centre after a long teaching career, and says she thoroughly enjoys her role.

 Need more information about the Pear Tree Fund?